Vigilante 8 Arcade: Synopsis

-V8 Arcade is built around an alternate history, in which there was a serious worldwide oil crisis in the 1970s.
-The United States was on the verge of economic breakdown, with crime, strikes and riots rampant.
+Vigilante 8 Arcade is built around an alternate history, in which there was a serious worldwide oil crisis in the 1970s.
+The United States was on the verge of an economic breakdown, with rampant crime, strikes and riots.

-All available law enforcement was called into the major cities, leaving the countryside and outlands vulnerable.
-A foreign multinational oil consortium, Oil Monopoly Alliance Regime (OMAR), sought to monopolize the world oil trade.
-OMAR hired professional terrorist Sid Burn to wreak havoc and destroy the US economy.
+All available law enforcement had been called into major cities, leaving the countryside and outlands vulnerable.
+A foreign multinational oil consortium, Oil Monopoly Alliance Regime (OMAR), sought to monopolize the world's oil trade.
+To this end, OMAR hired professional terrorist Sid Burn to wreak havoc in the US and destroy the economy there.

-Sid organized a group of terrorists to help him with his mission.
-Calling themselves the Coyotes, they began to destroy oil refineries, commercial installations and other vital industries throughout the southwestern United States.
-With law enforcement all in the cities, civilians began to take the law into their own hands.
-A trucker known as Convoy organized a group to combat the Coyotes, taking the name of the Vigilantes.
+Sid recruited a number of mercenaries, who later became known as the Coyotes.
+Their job was to assist Sid on his missions that involved destroying oil refineries, commercial installations and other industrial facilities throughout the Southwestern United States.
+With no law enforcement around to protect them, a group of local civilians, led by trucker Convoy, teamed up to fend off the Coyotes, calling themselves the Vigilantes.

-As conditions continued to deteriorate, the US government focused all its research and development to a new military arsenal.
-The most advanced weaponry, based on alien technology, was located at Site-4, a secret facility at Papoose Lake.
-Word of the facility was leaked to Sid, and the Coyotes ambushed Site-4.
-As Sid and his gang packed up the weaponry, the Vigilantes unexpectedly arrived to stop them.
-As a result, both parties found themselves in possession of the world's most advanced weaponry.
+As conditions continued to deteriorate, the US government focused on the research and development of advanced weaponry reverse engineered from alien technology, located at Site 4, a secret facility at Papoose Lake; word was leaked to Sid and the Coyotes ambushed the location.
+When the Vigilantes arrived to stop them, both parties found themselves in a battle for possession of the world's most advanced weaponry.

 Characters

-A total of eight characters are available at the start of the game, similar to the original Vigilante 8, with each of their vehicles coming with five different colors to choose from.
-They also have their own story mode, which unlocks the original vehicle model from Vigilante 8 for use in all game modes upon completion.
-There is also one unlockable character, and downloadable content featuring more characters.
+There are a total of eight playable characters at the start of the game, similar to the original Vigilante 8, with each of their vehicles coming with five different color options.
+Each character also has their own story mode, which unlocks the original vehicle model from Vigilante 8 for use in all game modes upon completion.
+There is one unlockable character and downloadable content featuring more characters.